Caring For Your Flowers

 Freesia blossoms open at different times in order from largest to smallest as they appear on their comb-like branches.
 As the largest blossoms begin to wilt, they should be plucked or removed from the bunch to keep the rest of the flowers fresh.
 These flowers also only require a small amount of water in the vase.

 The same general care guidelines above apply to gerbera daisies, especially keeping them away from fruit and vegetables!
 They’re particularly sensitive to ethylene as well.
 They’re also highly susceptible to the nasty bacteria in dirty water, and they’ll droop quickly if water is not changed regularly.

 As the lily buds open, pull off the stamens (the brown dangly things) as soon as it's possible to do so - we like to use tissues to grab onto them.
 If you wait too long the pollen appears on the stamens and will leave a turmeric-like stain on the petals.
 And everything else!
 If you're a cat-lover, please know that lilies are highly toxic to cats so please keep this in mind while making your flower selection.

 Roses and Spray Roses

 You may find that some of the very outer petals on roses or spray roses look a little worn out.
 These are actually guard petals that are sometimes left on to protect the blooms during transport.
 Just carefully peel these away before putting them into the vase.
 Also, recutting your rose stems often will give them the longest vase life.

-If you have any questions please call us and a member of our team can talk to you about caring for your beautiful flowers.
+If you have any questions, please call us and a member of our Team will guide you about caring for your beautiful flowers.